Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Anderson Park and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Anderson Park and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove the compliance with the Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024